Güira: Usage

 Another key aspect of the güira is how much the (external) playing surface is (mostly internally, although flexibly using the holding hand and/or stuffing some light filler like felt or foam/fiber/excelsior inside) "dampened" (muted).
 This aspect influences how staccato or "dry" its sound will be, and advanced players may modulate muting while playing for additional timbral variation.

 While the player holds the güira firmly with one hand while using the scraper with their dominant hand, the güira is usually brushed (lightly scraped transversely) steadily on the downbeat with a preceding "and-a" in its characteristic galloping figure; it is also sometimes played in more soloistic complex patterns that still generally mark the tempo.
 Modern cumbia also sometimes features a (metal-sided) güira instead of the traditional (gourd-bodied) guiro.
 Typical rhythmic patterns for cumbia include the golpe ("gallop").

 Dances featuring the güira range from the fast-paced merengue típico or cibaeño (typical/traditional 2/2 time with accordion lead), perico ripiao (deriv. unclear; lit. "ripped parrot" or quick, bird-like) or merengue derecho ("straight-ahead merengue") to the slower pambiche or merengue pambichao (translit.
 Engl.
-"Palm Beach-esque" merengue), with tempos of 88-180 bpm.
+"Palm Beach-esque" merengue), with tempos of 88 to 180 bpm.
 While its use in the more-romantic bachata (lit. "pierced" implying festooned with flowers) styles is applied at various medium to very fast tempos, modern güira has been used in a wide variety of dance styles, as its versatility and ability to "cut through" a dense sonic mix and thereby maintain a consistent dance tempo is similar to that of how hi-hat or shakers like maracas are employed.

 Craft

 According to Francisco Javier Durán García, New York City based instrument maker, the traditional art of güira making involves a tree stump, hammer, nail, metal tube, and wood block.
-The instrument is hand fashioned from sheet metal into a (roughly 13") long cylindrical tube along with repeatedly-dimpled (not fully perforated) tubular (exterior) surface.
+The instrument is hand fashioned from sheet metal into a (roughly 13 in) long cylindrical tube along with repeatedly-dimpled (not fully perforated) tubular (exterior) surface.

 Comparison to the güiro

-The Dominican güira is similar in usage to the Puerto Rican/Cuban güiro though of distinct timbre.
+The Dominican güira is similar in usage to the Puerto Rican–Cuban güiro though of distinct timbre.
 Whereas the güiro is often a hollowed-out gourd, thus producing a more wooden tone, the metal construction of the güira gives it a characteristic metallic timbre.